A Survey on Adversarial Contention Resolution: Introduction

 {\it Network Topology.} A \defn{single-hop network} is one where each \thing can communicate with every other \thing directly.
 In contrast, in a \defn{multi-hop network}, a communication may need to pass between many \things until it reaches its intended recipient.

-For the contention resolution problem, the type of topology critically impacts channel feedback.
-With CD in a single-hop network, all \things can detect when a collision occurs.
-However, in a multi-hop network, only a subset of \things may detect a collision.
+For the contention-resolution problem, the type of topology may impact channel feedback.
+With CD in a single-hop network, all \things can detect the same channel feedback in any fixed slot. {\revfontg However, in a multi-hop network, it is common for different sets of \things to witness different channel feedback and, therefore, potentially update their respective states differently.
+Given this challenge, it is not surprising that the majority of work on contention resolution has focused the single-hop setting.}

 {\it Global Knowledge.} What information do all packets have about the system {\it a priori}?
 Having all packets agree on certain system parameters can significantly ease the challenge of contention resolution.